 - And dental and vision care for children (but not adults)

 Insurance plans can offer benefits in addition to the required benefits.
 The best way to find out what benefits each plan covers is to go to its website and compare.

 If you don't sign up for health insurance during the open enrollment period, you may have to wait an entire year to sign up.
-If you don't have health insurance, you could be subject to penalties at tax time.
+The exception is if you have a qualifying life event that would spark a special enrollment period.

 If you voluntarily drop your coverage, you won't qualify for a special enrollment period.
 The only time you can re-enroll is during open enrollment.

 If you apply for a special exception and are rejected, you can appeal the decision to the Health Insurance Marketplace.